IR Magazine

 There is a higher emphasis being put on finding new investors, increasing share ownership, and expanding research emphasis to stay competitive.
 The IR Magazine Forum – Small Cap is designed to help public companies prioritize and improve practices so that they can stand out in the capital markets despite the economic, time and resource pressures faced by small companies today.

-We will be joined by over a hundred CEOs, CFOs and IROs in New York on Thursday, September 26 and will discuss how to effectively target investors, stand out in the financial press, build analyst coverage and engage retail investors in today’s macro environment.
+We will be joined by over a hundred CEOs, CFOs and IROs in New York on Friday, September 13 and will discuss how to effectively target investors, stand out in the financial press, build analyst coverage and engage retail investors in today’s macro environment.

-Agenda: 2023
+Agenda: 2024

-Click here to view the 2023 agenda.
+Click here to view the 2024 agenda.

 Timings on the agenda are shown in Eastern Time (ET)